Connect With Us

 Can you use a traditional loan to purchase an investment property?

-Indeed, can you use a conventional loan for investment property?
-Absolutely yes - conventional loans are frequently used for real estate investments.
-Requirements include a minimum down payment of 15% to 25%, stable income, good credit (usually 640 or higher), and sufficient cash reserves.
-Just expect stricter qualification standards than primary residence loans due to higher default risk.
+Can you use a conventional loan for investment property?
+Yes, conventional loans are commonly used for real estate investments.
+You will need a down payment of 15% to 25%, steady income, good credit (usually 640 or higher), and enough cash reserves.
+Keep in mind that qualification standards are stricter than for primary residence loans because of the higher risk.

 For a loan on an investment property, what credit score is required?